ibm-cloud-docs/cloud-infrastructure/monitoring-iaas.md

 ## Basic monitoring
 {: #basic-monitoring}

 You use basic monitoring to initiate service and slow pings to make sure that the device is online and responsive.

 | Basic monitoring service types | Description |
 | ----- | ----- |
 | SERVICE PING | Test ping to address |
 | SLOW PING | Test ping to address - doesn't fail on slow server response due to high latency or high server load |
 {: caption="Table 1.
 Basic monitoring service types" caption-side="bottom"}

+The source of service ping and slow ping monitoring depends on the data center where the server is located.
+To use public IP monitoring, you need to allow ICMP from the server's data center [public service network](/docs/cloud-infrastructure?topic=cloud-infrastructure-ibm-cloud-ip-ranges#front-end-network).
+For private IP monitoring, you need to allow ICMP from the server's data center [private service network](/docs/cloud-infrastructure?topic=cloud-infrastructure-ibm-cloud-ip-ranges#service-network).

 If an echo isn't received in the allotted timeframe (1 second for service pings, 5 seconds for slow pings), an alert is sent to the email address on the account.
 A status of **Up** in the **Status** field indicates that an echo was received, while **Down** indicates that the echo wasn't received.
 {: tip}